Year-End: Regulatory and Legislative Updates Your Business Needs To Know

 Filing Deadlines and Penalties

 Applicable large employers want to be sure to file their ACA information, as certain penalties can be incurred.
-For employers who fail to file the proper forms, the penalty is $270 for each return where the information failed to be filed.
+For employers who fail to file the proper forms, the penalty is $270 for each return where the information has failed to be filed.
 This penalty caps out at $3.275 million.
+This amount is the same for 2026.

 The same penalty amount—$270 for each return where the failure occurs, maxing out at $3.275 million—applies to employers who must correct any filings.
 The IRS can also issue differing individual penalties to employers who intentionally disregard filing any information.